- Some of these features are only available if you're signed in to your Google Account.

 - Topics, sources and locations in Favourites

-- All other stories and notifications, except as noted
+- All other stories and notifications, except when stories are chosen by people

 Chosen by people

-The Google News Merchandising team picks the 'Featured' publications In Newsstand .
+- The Google News Merchandising team: They pick the 'Featured' publications in Newsstand .

-Some Google News topics can include links to relevant Google Search results.
-For example, in an 'Elections' topic, you could see 'How to register to vote'.
-The Product Experience team specifies these searches.
+Some Google News topics include links to relevant Google search results.
+For example, in an 'Elections' topic, you could find 'How to register to vote'.
+The product experience team specifies these searches.